 by Adam Rutherford

-Aah, summer!
+Aah, the holidays!
 Time to lie on the grass and read the latest novel.
 Or are you looking for something more demanding?
 Physicist and popular science author Jim Al-Khalili, who has just written his first sci-fi thriller, Sunfall, suggests some highly readable science books for those who prefer their holiday reads to be nonfiction.